“I’m a tradie. What tax deductions can I claim?”

 Use the Etax Mobile App to Keep track of your expenses

-The best way to boost your tax refund: Keep your tax receipts and notes about expenses.
-The Etax mobile app lets you take photos and save receipts to your online return.
-You’ll always know where to find those receipts.
+The best way to boost your tax refund is to keep your tax receipts and notes about expenses.
+And, the Etax mobile app lets you take photos and save receipts to your online return.
+This means you’ll always know where to find those receipts.

 At tax time, all of your receipts are in one place.
 That means it is easy to finish your tax return in July AND you’ll get to claim more tax deductions, because you won’t forget items that you paid for.